fayhyyd/HYYD/content/project/uconn/index.md

 ---
-title: Data Visualization-the Clinical Trial of AMG 827
+title: Data Visualization of AMG 827 (psoriasis drug)
-summary: A summer academy project aims to compare the differences between Phase II and Phase III clinical trials of a psoriasis drug.
+summary: Visualizing the data and providing insights based on findings.
+The ppt shows the comparsions of the differences between Phase II and Phase III clinical trials of a psoriasis drug.
 We used R for all analyses.
 tags:
-- Deep Learning
+- academy
 date: "2020-08-21T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""

 image:
-  caption: Photo by rawpixel on Unsplash
+  caption: Heatmap of the adverse event in Phase III
   focal_point: Smart

 links: